CuiChangIsLaJi/SplitTaxiBills/README.md

 <code>python SplitTaxiBills.py --payers-info payers.json --names-info names.txt --output-bill bill.json [--intermediate name]</code>

- and all partner names recorded in <code>names.txt<\code> and all payers' information recorded in <code>payers.json</code>.
+ and all partner names recorded in <code>names.txt</code> and all payers' information recorded in <code>payers.json</code>.
 This command will generate a bill <code>bill.json</code> which contains all the information you need.

   The intermediate is the one who processes all the ins and outs of money.
 If it is not assigned with a name, or is assigned with a name that is not on the partner list, we would get exactly the net change of money on everyone.
 Otherwise, we get how much we should pay to this intermediate.